llDev-Rootll/beginner_tutorials/README.md

 #  A simple ROS publisher & subscriber

 A simple ROS publisher & subscriber package written in C++.
+Vallidated on Ubuntu 20.04 LTS and ROS Noetic.

 ## Steps to run